 - The Asia-Pacific region is very active in identifying and developing technology solutions that meet the needs of farmers an rural communities while ensuring environmental and social co-benefits.
-Successful innovative technologies, business cases and financing models exist in the region with high potential for replication and upscaling. - Non governmental organisations play a key role in the region in supporting innovative start-up as early adopters of new technologies as they are able to take more risks compared to traditional investors.
-Yet, policy and financial challenges hinder the transition from demonstration to commercial application, which can be overtaken only with support from governments and financial institutions. - There is a need for governments to go beyond a wait-and-see approach to new technologies.
+Successful innovative technologies, business cases and financing models exist in the region with high potential for replication and upscaling. - Non governmental organisations play a key role in the region in supporting innovative start-up as early adopters of new technologies.
+Yet, policy and financial challenges hinder the transition from demonstration to commercial application, which can be overtaken only with support from governments and financial institutions. - There is a need for governments to go beyond wait-and-see approach about new technologies.
 National, regional and sub-regional governments are expected to introduce policies that support market penetration of new technologies and support their uptake in the long run; - Innovative financing mechanisms should be designed and introduced to address the limited ability and willingness of rural communities to pay for new technologies and services.
-Leasing and pay-as-you-go models, for instance, appears to be accepted solutions by users while enabling fast capital recovery for investors and technology developers. - Specific cultural and social local circumstances and gender considerations should be taken into account along the whole technology cycle, as well as in the definition of business model.
+Leasing and pay-asyou-go models, for instance, appears to be accepted solutions by users while enabling fast capital recovery for investors and technology developers.

+• Specific cultural and social local circumstances should be taken into account along the whole technology cycle, in the concept design phase as well as in the definition of business model.
 That would increase farmers' acceptance of the new technology and accelerate its market penetration.
 Raising awareness of rural communities on climate and sustainable development implications is also key in this regard.